Which of the following methods would be most appropriate to steri... | Study Prep in Pearson+

 1

-Understand the nature of sterilization and the characteristics of the object to be sterilized—in this case, a mattress, which is large, porous, and heat-sensitive.
+Step 1: Understand the nature of the object to be sterilized.
+A mattress is large, porous, and sensitive to heat and moisture, which limits the sterilization methods that can be used without damaging it.

-Evaluate the suitability of each method: Autoclaving uses high-pressure steam and high temperature, which can damage heat-sensitive materials like mattresses.
+Step 2: Evaluate the effectiveness and suitability of each sterilization method: Ultraviolet (UV) radiation is limited to surface sterilization and cannot penetrate porous materials like a mattress.

-Consider Ultraviolet (UV) radiation, which is effective for surface sterilization but has limited penetration and cannot sterilize porous materials thoroughly.
+Step 3: Consider boiling water and autoclaving, both of which involve high heat and moisture.
+These methods can damage the mattress material and are impractical for large, non-autoclavable items.

 Watch next